hanzheteng/tx19-robotics/docs/car/remotecontrol.rst

-Using gamepad to control Racecar
+Use gamepad to control Racecar
 ========================================

 Turn on the robot